VonHeikemen/lsp-zero-docs/content/v4.x/tutorial.md

 There is a plugin called [mason.nvim](https://github.com/williamboman/mason.nvim), is often described as a portable package manager.
 This plugin will allow Neovim to download language servers (and other type of tools) into a particular folder, meaning that the servers you install using this method will not be available system-wide.

-If you decide to use this plugin you'll need some extra tools installed in your system.
+If you decide to use this plugin you'll need some extra tools in your system.
 So, take a look at [mason.nvim's requirements](https://github.com/williamboman/mason.nvim#requirements).

 ::: info Note: